outmoded/university/README.md

   The request lifecycle is an essential part of the hapi framework.
   As the [documentation](https://hapijs.com/api#request-lifecycle) says: "Every incoming request passes through the request lifecycle".
   Therefore, you want to be familiar with it.
-* Make a simple data store `database.js` to authenticate user records with.
 * No authStrategy applied to `/authenticate` point.
 * generate bearer-token upon successful authentication (cryptiles).
 * Use [Boom](https://www.npmjs.com/package/boom) to return errors.